Stellus Capital Investment Co. Announces Monthly Dividend of $0.09 (NYSE:SCM)

 Stellus Capital Investment Co.
-(NYSE:SCM) announced a monthly dividend on Thursday, September 16th, Wall Street Journal reports.
-Investors of record on Tuesday, November 30th will be given a dividend of 0.0933 per share by the investment management company on Wednesday, December 15th.
-This represents a $1.12 dividend on an annualized basis and a yield of 8.55%.
-The ex-dividend date of this dividend is Monday, November 29th.
+(NYSE:SCM) announced a monthly dividend on Friday, September 17th, Wall Street Journal reports.
+Stockholders of record on Thursday, December 16th will be paid a dividend of 0.0933 per share by the investment management company on Friday, December 31st.
+This represents a $1.12 annualized dividend and a dividend yield of 8.39%.
+The ex-dividend date of this dividend is Wednesday, December 15th.

-Stellus Capital Investment has a dividend payout ratio of 90.1% meaning its dividend is currently covered by earnings, but may not be in the future if the company’s earnings decline.
-Analysts expect Stellus Capital Investment to earn $1.19 per share next year, which means the company should continue to be able to cover its $1.00 annual dividend with an expected future payout ratio of 84.0%.
+Stellus Capital Investment has a payout ratio of 90.1% meaning its dividend is currently covered by earnings, but may not be in the future if the company’s earnings decline.
+Equities research analysts expect Stellus Capital Investment to earn $1.19 per share next year, which means the company should continue to be able to cover its $1.00 annual dividend with an expected future payout ratio of 84.0%.

-An institutional investor recently raised its position in Stellus Capital Investment stock.
-Morgan Stanley grew its position in shares of Stellus Capital Investment Co.
-(NYSE:SCM) by 5.5% in the 1st quarter, according to the company in its most recent filing with the Securities and Exchange Commission (SEC).
-The institutional investor owned 27,491 shares of the investment management company’s stock after purchasing an additional 1,425 shares during the quarter.
-Morgan Stanley owned approximately 0.14% of Stellus Capital Investment worth $349,000 as of its most recent SEC filing.
-Institutional investors own 19.33% of the company’s stock.
+A hedge fund recently raised its stake in Stellus Capital Investment stock.
+Morgan Stanley raised its stake in Stellus Capital Investment Co.
+(NYSE:SCM) by 5.5% during the 1st quarter, according to the company in its most recent 13F filing with the SEC.
+The firm owned 27,491 shares of the investment management company’s stock after buying an additional 1,425 shares during the quarter.
+Morgan Stanley owned 0.14% of Stellus Capital Investment worth $349,000 at the end of the most recent reporting period.
+Hedge funds and other institutional investors own 19.33% of the company’s stock.

-Separately, Zacks Investment Research cut shares of Stellus Capital Investment from a “buy” rating to a “hold” rating in a research note on Friday, September 3rd.
+Separately, Zacks Investment Research raised shares of Stellus Capital Investment from a “hold” rating to a “buy” rating and set a $15.00 price target for the company in a research note on Friday.

 Stellus Capital Investment Corp. is an externally managed, closed-end, non-diversified management investment company.
 Its investment objective is to maximize the total return to stockholders in the form of current income and capital appreciation.
 The company was founded on May 18, 2012 and is headquartered in Houston, TX.